-- 1. An authorised CSD may carry out its activities within the territory of the Union, either by the establishment of a branch or by way of direct provision of services, provided that the types of activities concerned are covered by the authorisation. - Ib.
-Without prejudice to paragraph 1, an authorised CSD that intends to provide the services referred to in point 1 of Section A of the Annex in relation to securities constituted under the law of another Member State referred to in Article 47(1) or to establish a branch in another Member State shall be subject to the procedure referred to in paragraphs 2 to 6. - 2.
-Any CSD wishing to provide its services within the territory of another Member State for the first time, or to change the range of services provided shall communicate the following information to the competent authority of the Member State where it is established: - (a) the Member State in which it intends to operate, including the currency or currencies it processes; - (b) a programme of operations stating in particular the services which it intends to provide; - (c) in case of a branch, the organisational structure of the branch and the names of those responsible for the management of the branch.
+- 1. An authorised CSD may carry out its activities within the territory of the Union, either by the establishment of a branch or by way of direct provision of services, provided that the types of activities concerned are covered by the authorisation. - 1b.
+An authorised CSD that intends to provide the services referred to in points 1 and 2 of Section A of the Annex in relation to financial instruments constituted under the law of another Member State referred to in Article 47(1) or to establish a branch in another Member State shall be subject to the procedure referred to in paragraphs 2 to 6. - 2.
+Any CSD wishing to provide its services within the territory of another Member State for the first time, or to change the range of services provided shall communicate the following information to the competent authority of the home Member State: - (a) the Member State in which the CSD intends to operate, including the currency or currencies it processes; - (b) a programme of operations stating in particular the services which the CSD intends to provide; - (c) in case of a branch, the organisational structure of the branch and the names of those responsible for the management of the branch. - (d) whenever relevant, a comprehensive assessment of how the CSD intends to support its users' compliance with national laws referred to in Article 47(1).

-- (d) whenever relevant, a comprehensive assessment of how it intends to ensure compliance with corporate or other similar laws referred to in Article 47(1). - 3.
-Within three months from the receipt of the information referred to in paragraph 2, the competent authority of the home Member State shall communicate that information to the competent authority of the host Member State unless, by taking into account the provision of services envisaged, it has reasons to doubt the adequacy of the administrative structure or the financial situation of the CSD wishing to provide its services in the host Member State.
+3. Within three months from the receipt of the information referred to in paragraph 2, the competent authority of the home Member State shall communicate that information to the competent authority of the host Member State unless, by taking into account the provision of services envisaged, it has reasons to doubt the adequacy of the administrative structure or the financial situation of the CSD wishing to provide its services in the host Member State.